 Satya is one of the most common principles of Vedic thought, extending throughout Yoga and Vedanta, mentioned in texts from Vedas and Upanishads.
 Yet like many Vedic terms it is misunderstood and hard to translate.

 Satya is usually rendered as “truth”, which is its closest equivalent, but Satya is not what is ordinarily called truth in western thought.
-Perhaps the simplest and clearest translation of Satya is “eternal truth”, relative to the ultimate truths of Consciousness and the Absolute, Brahman, Atman and Purusha of Vedic thought.
+Perhaps the clearest translation of Satya is “eternal truth”, relative to the ultimate truths of Consciousness and the Absolute, Brahman, Atman and Purusha of Vedic thought.

 Transcendent or Mundane Truth

 Satya is not the pursuit of truth in a mundane or scientific sense, which can be proved by outer experiments.
 Vedanta recognizes a higher or supreme truth (Paramarthika Satya) beyond name and form, and a lower or mundane truth (Vyavaharika Satya), circumscribed by name and form.
 Self-realization and Moksha is only possible through the Paramarthika or higher eternal truth.
 The lower truth is necessary for convenience of functioning in the outer world.

 Vedanta teaches that what we call the world is not satya.
 It is a-satya, sometimes rendered as “falsehood”.
 Simply put, the world is limited, transient or impermanent, which means it is not the eternal truth or Satya.
 This is not to deny its transient truth or practical value in physical and social affairs.